razak8469/play_reactivemongo_docker/README.md

       {"id": 13}
   ]' http://localhost:9000/users
  ```
- No json body provided in the bulk DELETE request( a json must be provided for bulk delete, it can be {} to delete all users)
+ No json body provided in the bulk DELETE request( a json body must be provided for bulk delete, it can be {} to delete all users)
  ```
  curl -X DELETE  http://localhost:9000/users
  ```